-All per-event Pigeonhole Plans have a maximum duration of 1 week (7 days).
-This duration is regarded as a single continuous block, so you can't combine dates from different time periods.
-When adding sessions, the session start and end dates/times must all fit within your plan duration.
+All Basic, Manage and Engage Pigeonholes have a maximum duration of 7 days while Captivate Pigeonholes have a maximum duration of 30 days.
+This duration is regarded as a single continuous block.
+When adding sessions in your Pigeonhole, the session start and end dates/times must all fit within your Pigeonhole duration.

 Determining the duration needed for your event

-Test Mode — When Pigeonhole Plan duration does not matter
+Test Mode — When Pigeonhole duration does not matter

 Test Mode works anytime before your first session in your Pigeonhole starts.
-That means if you intend to do a tech run, or brief the speakers and moderators, with Pigeonhole Live, you don't need to factor those dates and purchase additional day add-ons for that.
-Going by the example above, if the first session starts on 11 June, anytime before 11 June, you'll still be able to activate Test Mode and do your tech run or briefings.
-There's no cost for all that!
+So, if you intend to do a tech run or brief the speakers and moderators with Pigeonhole Live, you don't need to factor those dates in your Pigeonhole duration.
+Going by the example above, if the first session starts on 11 June, you will able to activate Test Mode and do your tech run or briefings anytime before 11 June.

-If you have completed setting up your agenda on Pigeonhole, and you have Test Mode deactivated, you can start sharing the event agenda on Pigeonhole Live to all your attendees.
-This can be any amount of time ahead of your Pigeonhole's first session starting date/time.
-Again, this has no bearings on your Pigeonhole plan duration.
+If you have completed setting up your agenda on Pigeonhole, and have Test Mode deactivated, you can start sharing the event agenda on Pigeonhole Live to all your attendees.
+This can be any amount of time ahead of your Pigeonhole's first session starting date/time has no bearings on your Pigeonhole duration.